Trail Details for Rainbow Falls

 The lower viewpoint juts out over the water and gets quite wet and slick – watch your step!
 If you have kids or pets, hold them tight because it would be easy for them to slip through the railing.

 However, when I visited in early summer 2022 the boardwalk bridge was in disrepair and the viewing platform was closed.
 Instead, we walked a few feet to the left of the platform and were able to just see the waterfall.
-I assume, had the platform been open, that we’d have been able to actually see the waterfall.
+I assume, had the platform been open, that we’d have been able to actually see Rainbow Falls.

 Upper Waterfall Viewpoint

 The best view of Rainbow Falls is from the upper viewing platform.
 Unlike the lower viewpoint though, this one is easy to overlook.
-But don’t overlook it, because otherwise you’d really be missing out!
+But don’t overlook it, you’d be missing out!

 Follow this trail up and you’ll soon see wooden railings and steps.
 As you reach the steps, Rainbow Falls’ full power will rush over you.
 The view of the waterfall is truly spectacular!